snowch/movie-recommender-demo/web_app/README.md

 Then run:

 ```
+# change directory to the folder with manifest.yml

+cd ..

 # When you login, you will be prompted to select the space and org.
 # ensure you choose the space/org where you created your Cloudant
 # service and Redis service